IMPACT LIVE

 Anne Banschbach

-Program Director | Valve & Supercell, Blast
+Program Director | Valve & Supercell, BLAST

 One Industry, Many Rules: The Challenge of Global Standards in Games and Esports